wsdm-cup-2017/lettuce/README.md

 # wsdm-triple-scoring

-This repository contains the code for our submission of [triple scoring task](http://www.wsdm-cup-2017.org/triple-scoring.html) in [WSDM Cup 2017](http://www.wsdm-cup-2017.org/index.html).
+This repository contains the code of lettuce's submission for [triple scoring task](http://www.wsdm-cup-2017.org/triple-scoring.html) in [WSDM Cup 2017](http://www.wsdm-cup-2017.org/index.html).

-We address the task by combining multiple neural network classifiers using gradient boosted regression trees.
+We address this task by combining multiple neural network classifiers using gradient boosted regression trees (GBRT).
-Similar to [past work](http://ad-publications.informatik.uni-freiburg.de/SIGIR_triplescores_BBH_2015.pdf), we train these classifiers using the instances having single class (i.e., profession and nationality) and use them to predict the classes of instances with multiple classes.
+Similar to [past work](http://ad-publications.informatik.uni-freiburg.de/SIGIR_triplescores_BBH_2015.pdf), we train these classifiers using the instances having single class and use them to predict the classes of instances with multiple classes.

 ## Installing required packages

-First, the required Python packages need to be installed.
+First, you need to install the required Python packages.

 ```
 % pip install -r requirements.txt